Fira de Barcelona

-Fira de Barcelona is Barcelona’s trade fair institution.
+Fira de Barcelona is a trade fair complex and institution in L'Hospitalet de Llobregat and Barcelona, Catalonia, Spain.
 Every year, it organises numerous trade shows and congresses.

 Description

 It hosts over 150 trade shows, congresses and corporate events per year with 30,000 exhibitors, both direct and represented, and receives 2.5 million visitors from over 200 countries.
 Its annual economic contribution to the city of Barcelona and its surroundings is estimated at over 4,700 million Euros.

 Fira de Barcelona works to develop new opportunities for overseas business, especially in Asia and Latin America, geared to increasing the participation of Fira exhibitors in events in other countries, replicating some shows that are held in Barcelona and selling services, technology, management and advice to other organisers and exhibition centres.